 Do I need to have prior research experience to be in MRADS?

 No!!
-We are an introductory research program and strongly encourage students to apply if they have not done research before.
+We are an introductory research community and strongly encourage students to apply if they have not participated in college-level research before.
+We will take you through university research step-by-step!

 If I wanted to room with someone in particular, do we both have to apply to MRADS and get accepted?